IntentSoftware/docs/articles/how-to-guides/use-the-domain-designer/use-the-domain-designer.md

 ## Add a new Diagram

 On the tree-view located right of the screen, right click on the `Domain` package.
 Select `New Diagram`.
 Give it the name `Shapes Diagram`.
-Perform a box-select on the `Shape`, `Triangle` and `Circle` Classes by left clicking on the diagram to the left and above where `Shape` is located and draw a selection box around those Classes and ensure that they highlight once you release the mouse cursor.
+Draw a selection box around the `Shape`, `Triangle` and `Circle` Classes and ensure that they highlight once you release the mouse cursor.
 Right click on any of the selected items and select `Hide`.

 Now double-click on `Shapes Diagram` located in the tree-view on the right side of the screen to open that diagram.
 Perform a drag-and-drop from the tree-view and onto the diagram by selecting (or multi-selecting by clicking on each item while holding in the `CTRL` key) these three items: `Circle`, `Triangle` and `Shape`.

 Spread them out so that `Shape` is located center-top of the diagram, `Triangle` bottom left and `Circle` bottom right.

+>[!NOTE]
+>Once you've moved those Classes over to another diagram, they are still associated with the other Classes you've assigned them to before.
+>You can inspect this by going over to the tree-view on the right, locate `Shape` (for instance), expand it to show its contents and you will notice that there are four associations: `Group`, `Canvas`, `Circle` and `Triangle`.

 >[!TIP]
 >Inspect the properties panel when you click on a diagram in the tree-view and notice the field `New diagram elements`.